Why should I compare car insurance?

 If you've got a choice of different labels when entering your occupation, check if there's a difference in impact to your premium.

 However, remember that you should never lie about your job.
-Don't say you're a butcher if you're a baker.
 This is considered fraud and you could be prosecuted.

 You must also tell your insurer if you lose your job; unfortunately this could lead to your premium going up.
 However, your insurer may be able to defer your payments.